vspatil/Python-PostgreSQL/README.md

-This repo contains Postgres CRUD oprations using Python-Postgres Adapter Psycopg2.
+This repo contains Postgres CRUD operations using Python-Postgres Adapter Psycopg2.